fffranklin/parallel-web-crawler/README.md

 ### Step 3.
 Running the Legacy Crawler

 Before we run the crawler, let's make sure it can write its results so that we can see it working!
-It'd be embarrassing to show this to your manager only to realize it's not fully functional!

-First, find the "main" program file at `src/main/java/com/udacity/webcrawler/main/WebCrawlerMain.java`.
-You should find two `TODO`s there: one for writing the crawl output, and one for writing the profile output.
+First, I found the "main" program file at `src/main/java/com/udacity/webcrawler/main/WebCrawlerMain.java`.
+I found two `TODO`s there: one for writing the crawl output, and one for writing the profile output.

-Don't worry about the profile output yet — you'll get to that later.
-For now, complete the first `TODO` using the output path stored in the `config` field.
-You will have to use the `CrawlResultWriter` class that you just wrote.
+I completed the first `TODO` using the output path stored in the `config` field.
+You used the `CrawlResultWriter` class that I just wrote.
 Create an instance of `CrawlResultWriter` by passing in the `CrawlResult` (the code that creates the `CrawlResult` is already written).

-Next, check the value of `config.getResultPath()`.
+Next, I checked the value of `config.getResultPath()`.
 If it's a non-empty string, create a `Path` using `config.getResultPath()` as the file name, then pass that `Path` to the `CrawlResultWriter#write(Path)` method.

 Alternatively, if the value of `config.getResultPath()` is empty, the results should be printed to standard output (also known as `System.out`).

 *Hint*: There _may_ be a standard `Writer` implementation in `java.io` (&ast;*cough*&ast; [`OutputStreamWriter`](https://docs.oracle.com/javase/10/docs/api/java/io/OutputStreamWriter.html) &ast;*cough*&ast;) that converts `System.out` into a `Writer` that can be passed to `CrawlResultWriter#write(Writer)`.

-Next, build the project (skipping tests, since they shouldn't all pass yet):
+Next, I builded the project (skipping tests, since they shouldn't all pass yet):

 ```
 mvn package -Dmaven.test.skip=true
 ```

-Finally, run the legacy crawler using the sample configuration file included with the project:
+Finally, I runned the legacy crawler using the sample configuration file included with the project:

 ```
 java -classpath target/udacity-webcrawler-1.0.jar \